 Glacier National Park Vacation Guide: Tips for Families

-There are a few airports closest to Glacier National Park, but which one to fly into heavily depends on which side of the park you wish to explore.
-The west side, with more amenities and easier access, is often more popular.
+There are a few airports closest to Glacier National Park, depending on which side you want to explore.
+The West side, with more amenities and easier access, is often more popular.
 The closest airports are Glacier Park International Airport and Spokane International Airport, with Missoula offering another option based on pricing and availability.
-Great Falls International Airport is a good choice if you are planning on heading straight to the east side.
+Great Falls International Airport is a good choice if you are planning on heading straight to the East side.

-Our family had an adventurous start when my husband drove our camper from Cincinnati, Ohio, to Missoula with one of our children.
+Our family, however, did not all fly together for our Glacier National Park vacation.
+My husband drove our camper from Cincinnati, Ohio, to Missoula with one of our children.
 They dubbed it their “Lewis and Clark” trip, having had an unforgettable journey stopping at campground pools and fast food for days.
-Meanwhile, the rest of us flew into Missoula, which was not quite as historical of an experience going out west as what my husband and child experienced, but arguably much more enjoyable for me and the two younger kids.
+Meanwhile, the rest of us flew into Missoula.
+This was not quite as historical of an experience going out west as what my husband and child experienced, but arguably much more enjoyable for me and the two younger kids.

 Glacier Reservation System for Vehicles Doesn't Have to be Stressful

-Reservations are released in two batches: 120 days in advance at 8 am Mountain Time and again the day before at 7 pm Mountain Time.
+• Reservations are released in two batches: 120 days in advance at 8 am Mountain Time and again the day before at 7 pm Mountain Time.
 It’s crucial to be online a few minutes early and act quickly, especially for securing peak season dates in July and August.
-Although the Glacier reservation system can be frustrating, it helps manage traffic and ensures the safety and preservation of the park.

 Please note that it is typical for Going-to-the-Sun Road to remain closed to vehicles until late June, even early July depending on how heavy the snowfall was the winter prior.
 Crews work hard to clear the snow from the road and you can even follow along online for updates.
 Many families with older children, 16 years and above, plan on going around this time to bike Going-to-the-Sun Road before they allow cars.
 This is on my bucket list one day!

-Best Places to Stay in Glacier National Park
+Where to Stay When Visiting Glacier National Park

 Accommodation options in Glacier vary from tent camping to lodges.
 During our visit, we stayed at Apgar and Many Glacier Campgrounds, both non-electric sites costing $30 a night.
 These sites are highly competitive and must be booked six months in advance.
 Our successful strategy involved logging in early and booking right at 8 am Mountain Time.
 Often times, both my husband and I tried for sites to ensure we got a spot.

-Both campgrounds were wonderful, though bear activity can sometimes lead to sudden closures for tent campers, or soft-sided vehicles such as a pop up.
+Both campgrounds were wonderful, though animals at Glacier National Park sometimes have other plans!
+Bear activity can sometimes lead to sudden closures for tent campers, or soft-sided vehicles such as a pop up.
 One of my favorite memories from our trip was our third night at Apgar Campground, sitting peacefully at the table eating dinner.
 We had our bear spray within easy reach, but you never really know how you'll react until a bear charges at you.
 We knew the basics: don’t run, act cool, say “hey bear” really loud and assertive, and have your spray ready.
 Simple enough, right?

 What happens when an adolescent black bear seemingly charges at you?
 Chaos.
 The majority of us flew up from the table, the kids abandoned their bikes, and everyone screamed and ran, except for one or two brave souls who appeared ready to sacrifice themselves for the group.
 It turns out, the bear was actually more terrified of us and wasn’t charging at all—it was just trying to run away and happened to take a path that went right by us for a hot second before darting off.